ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/introduction/web-standards.md

 ## URL

-The [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) constructor provides an elegant way for referencing [static assets](/docs/resources/assets/) on the client and on the server, it works great when combined with [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) for easily interacting with search params in a request.
+The [`URL`](https://developer.mozilla.org/en-US/docs/Web/API/URL) constructor provides an elegant way for referencing [static assets](/docs/resources/assets/) on the client and on the server, and it works great when combined with [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) for easily interacting with search params in a request.

 Here is an example of some of these APIs in action in an API Route handler: